 Wash the kumquats, discard the green twigs and cut the fruits into quarters or slices.
 Put them in a big jar or wide-mouthed bottle and cover with the vodka.
 Leave the tightly closed jar at room temperature for a month.

 After a month, drain the fruit and reserve the infused alcohol in a closed jar or bottle.
 Put the fruits back into the jar and cover with the sugar.
-Shake the jar every day so that the sugar dissolves easier.
+Shake the jar every day so that the sugar dissolves.
 When the sugar has completely dissolved (after a couple of days), pour the reserved vodka over the fruit and syrup mixture and leave it to infuse once more for seven or more days.

 Afterward, filter it into a bottle (for example through a coffee paper filter or a piece of gauze plied in 4).
 Coffee filters did not work – I used gauze.